-Hello and happy Friday before the Super Bowl!
+Hello!
+It's almost the Super Bowl!
 Before we get into suggestions for Super Bowl beer and snack pairings, let's take a look at what each team means in terms of beer.

-Sam Adams vs. SweetWater Brewing Company
+Sam Adams vs. Evil Genius Beer Company

 Obviously, the beer that emulates the New England Patriots best is Samuel Adams.
 You'll probably have your fair share of Boston Lager if you're rooting for the Pats this Sunday.
 I'm particularly fond of the Sam Adams Cherry Wheat Ale.